 Ex Ospedale Sant’Agostino is a real estate complex located in Modena city centre known as “complesso Sant’Agostino” whose surface area amounts to approx. 24.000 gross square metres which used to house the ancient hospital built in 1753 by Duke of Este Francesco III.

 The Fondazione Cassa di Risparmio di Modena acquired it with the aim to restore and transform it into a new cultural pole, developing the project plan together with the Modena Municipality.
-According to the architectural design by Gae Aulenti, the former hospital will house important cultural institutions, such as the Este library (Biblioteca Estense) and the civic art library “Luigi Poletti”.
-Moreover, it will host the Centre for Imagery and Contemporary Art, a new institution connecting the activities carried out by the Fondazione Fotografia, the Galleria Civica and the Museo della Figurina; a multimedia centre related to the Museo della Figurina; a multimedia atelier for creativity, devoted to research, enterpreunership and arts, also located in high-tech spaces.
+According to the architectural design by Gae Aulenti, the former hospital will house the foundation Modena for the Visual Arts, a new institution connecting the activities carried out by the Fondazione Fotografia, the Galleria Civica and the Museo della Figurina; a multimedia centre related to the Museo della Figurina; a multimedia atelier for creativity, devoted to research, enterpreunership and arts, also located in high-tech spaces.

 Works are due to start in 2017.